 - Tal Smith, former Astros President and former SABR Director

 - Jimmy Wynn, original Colt .45 whose number has been retired by the Astros

 - Larry Dierker, longtime Astros player, broadcaster and manager

 - Bill Brown, current Astros television broadcaster

-- Pam Gardner, former Astros President of Baseball Operations
+- Pam Gardner, former Astros President of Business Operations

 - Eddie Robinson, longtime player, general manager and baseball executive